2016 MLB thread. THE CUBS HAVE BROKEN THE CURSE! Chicago Cubs are your 2016 World Series champions

 Gerson Garabito, RHP, Kansas City Royals: He's small at 6-0, but Garabito has a low-90s fastball and average overhand curveball that projects to above average.
 The delivery should allow for strike-throwing and a viable changeup, which gives Garabito a chance to overcome his stature and pitch at the back of a rotation, though there's a good chance he becomes a reliever.

-Jonny Gomes' speech :rofl:
+Jonny Gomes' speech :rollin

 Dude played in 12 games for the Royals and was just out there taking shots at teams.

-Also, Alcides Escobar thanking Greinke :lol:
+Also, Alcides Escobar thanking Greinke :lol

 If it wasn't for Greinke and Wil Myers, we definitely wouldn't have made it to the World Series